-The effective withdrawal date for a student shall be the date the student notifies the Institute in writing of the withdrawal; or the Institute terminates the student's enrollment; or the student fails to attend classes for a 10-calendar day period.
+The effective withdrawal date for a student shall be the date the student notifies the Institute in writing of the withdrawal; or the Institute terminates the student's enrollment (e.g., not meeting academic, conduct, and/or attendance standards)6.
 No refunds will be given if the student has attended more than 60% of the course.
 The school may retain the entire contract price for the period of enrollment - including tuition, fees, and other charges - if the student terminates the training after completing more than 60 percent of the period of enrollment.

-If the student has paid more than the amount that is owed, a refund is made within 45 days (1) of the last day of attendance if written notification has been provided to the institution by the student, or (2) from the date the institution terminates the student or determines withdrawal by the student (date of determination).
+If the student has paid more than the amount that is owed, a refund is made within 45 days of date of withdrawal.
 However if the amount owed is more than the amount the student has paid, then the student is responsible for the amount owed and should make arrangements to pay the balance owed.